 Voltage Rise Calculation Method 2

 The easy way to work out voltage rise is to download a solar voltage rise calculation app.
 You just need to know the size and length and type of cable.
-The app I use is called WireWizard by Bamback cables.
-It’s also available online.
+The app I use is called WireWizard by Bambach cables.
+The app is only on IPhone but it’s also available online.
 I’ve compared the app’s results with the AS/NZS 3008 pen and paper method, and it worked spot on every time.

 Voltage Rise Calculation Method 3